 Day of: Don’t make any other appointments around today—you’ll need at least half a day for bleaching and toning and everything else in between.

 Bleaching, first process: Depending on your current hair color, bleaching can vary anywhere between 30 minutes to two hours.
 Virgin hair, even if it’s dark, usually takes a shorter amount of time to bleach since the color lifts evenly all throughout.
 Hair that’s been perennially colored, on the other hand, may show unevenness or “stripes” where other dyes have been applied.
 Your stylist will even out these demarcations.
 Your scalp may also start to sting at this point—that’s the bleach for you!—and do let your stylist know if it becomes too uncomfortable.

 Most people with dark hair end up with yellow-orange strands after this process.
 This is normal, and your stylist will gauge whether your strands can withstand a double-process bleach that same day.
-Those with weakened hair are advised to “rest” and deep-condition at home, and return for their second bleaching process.
+Those with severely weakened hair are advised to “rest” and deep-condition at home, and return for their second bleaching process.

 Toning: That light yellow blonde isn’t the final stage.
 Platinum is an icy-white blonde, and therefore needs a toner to eliminate all that existing yellowness.
 This takes a shorter time than bleaching and is what lifts you to that enviable white-hot blonde you aim to be.
 (Note: It is also, fundamentally, what purple shampoos and conditioners lightly achieve at home, only this time in a highly concentrated level).